Automated data-driven approach for gap filling in the time series using evolutionary learning: Experimental Study

 \subsection{Results of the experiments}

-Various gap-filling algorithms were applied to each time series (synthetic and real-world).
 The average values for each time series are shown for several cases shown in Table~\ref{tab:results}.
+The table also contains information about forecasting errors when the restored time series was used.

-As can be seen, the best results were obtained by the proposed approach based on the composite AutoML model obtained with the evolutionary approach.
-At the same time, the bi-directional method of filling in the gaps turned out to be much more accurate than the competitors.
-The results of gap-filling generated by the composite model obtained by FEDOT-based AutoML are presented in Fig.~\ref{fig:filled}.
+As can be seen, the best results were obtained based on the composite AutoML model (Fig.~\ref{fig:filled}).
+The composite model has well reconstructed the phases of fluctuation of the height of the sea surface(the convergence of the structural learning of the composite model is demonstrated in Fig.~\ref{fig:evo_conv}).
+According to SMAPE measure, the following list ranked from best to the worst was obtained: proposed approach (16.4\%), linear interpolation (48.4\%), moving average (55.4\%), batch approximation by polynomials (64.0\%), local approximation by polynomials (110.8\%), Kalman filter (115.9\%), spline interpolation (231.6\%).

 The composite model has well reconstructed the phases of fluctuation of the height of the sea surface (the convergence of the structural learning of the composite model is demonstrated in Fig.~\ref{fig:evo_conv}).
-The polynomial approximation provides good results on synthetic data since there were quite a lot of smooth patterns in the form of the generated time series.

-The next part of the research was to study how the use of series reconstructed by different methods can affect the accuracy of time series forecasting models.
-To do this, the following experiment was implemented.
-To predict the last 400 elements in the time series, a composite model was used.

-Firstly, the original time series without gaps were used.
-Based on it, the model was fitted and used to predict 400 next values.
-The accuracy of this forecast is estimated using the MAPE metric.
-The procedure is then repeated, but the time series for training has been restored by one of the algorithms.
-When using the reconstructed series for forecasting, the following results were obtained (Fig.~\ref{fig:forecast}).
-As the most promising forecasting model, a composite chain was used, in which nodes the trend and residuals were predicted separately, and the final forecast was combined using linear regression.

-As can be seen from Fig.~\ref{fig:forecast}, if a time series is used after linear interpolation of gaps, the forecast accuracy decreases slightly relative to the time series restored by the composite model.
-This is confirmed by the value of the metrics: MAPE linear interpolation - 20.3\%, MAPE composite model - 16.9\% while on the original time series, the forecast error was 15.6\%.

-Table~\ref{tab:forecasting_errors} shows three of the most effective approaches for which the impact of distortions introduced into the time series was estimated.
-The MAPE error metrics were measured when predicting 400 values ahead for the original time series and for the time series recovered by the algorithms.
-The deviation of the forecast error (MAPE of forecast on restored time series - MAPE of forecast on original time series) was averaged.